Are you wondering whether sandstone tiles would work for your outdoors?

 Made from a natural material, sandstone outdoor tiles last longer than almost any other material.
 Sandstone tiles have excellent slip resistance features that make them a safe surface for kids around a pool, which is often a concern of architects working on residential projects.
 They also allow the pools to stay cool underfoot in the heat of summer.

-Sandstone tiles are tough, durable and non-combustible, therefore fire-resistant.
+Sandstone tiles and Sandstone Pavers are tough, durable and non-combustible, therefore fire-resistant.
 Ranging in colour from medium tone whites to multi-coloured maelstroms and all the way back to charcoal and black, sandstone can cover vast stretches of hues that give the outdoor area stunning natural beauty.
 The colours, patterns, and hues found in each individual piece are completely unique and different.

 2. Sandstone look tiles